-Instructor Development Course
+Instructor Development Course - Price on Application

 The IDC can also be separated into an Assistant Instructor (AI) course and the Open Water Scuba Instructor (OWSI) program.